 Bon Bon Recipe

 This bon bon recipe will help you ring in the new year.
 In French, "bon" means “good," and these treats were named for their deliciousness!
 Small candies traditionally made for children to enjoy during special holidays and celebrations, bonbons often feature a thick rolled filling that's hand-dipped in chocolate or tossed in a coating.
-Ring in the new year with these sweet treats, and make them your own by creating a variety of coatings to satisfy every taste.
-Make this tasty bon bon recipe, coated with graham crackers, powdered sugar, and cocoa powder.
+Make these sweet treats your own by creating a variety of coatings to satisfy every taste.

 What You Need: